-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Science and Human Services

 Description: The Certificate of Completion (CCL) in Administration of Justice program is designed to be interdisciplinary by nature and provides students with foundational knowledge of the criminal justice system and operational processes for addressing crime within society.
 This program also examines diverse populations and communities, and their effects on relationships with the criminal justice system.
 In addition, this program allows students to familiarize themselves with and evaluate various career opportunities in the criminal justice field and is one pathway to the Associate in Applied Science (AAS) in Administration of Justice.